solkim-83/tp/docs/UserGuide.md

 ---

-### Reminders
+### Reminders [Wu Bangyi]

 Reminders allow you to set custom reminders for your events.
 You can call up your reminders in application.
 If there are active reminders, an alert window displaying those reminders will also pop up whenever Athena starts.

 #### Adding a reminder - `add`

-Adds a new reminder for an event.
-Use this when you want Athena to start reminding you of an event X days before its scheduled date.
+You can use this command to set a new reminder for an pre-existing event.

 Format: `add -r EVENT_INDEX in/DAYS`